 Finally, if a roofer offers to waive or pay for your insurance deductible, steer clear.
 While it may seem appealing, this is actually an illegal practice that is only possible by committing insurance fraud.
 If a roofer is offering it they are clearly crooked.

 If your roof has been damaged in a storm, don’t waste your time with scammers and out of town contractors.
-TrustDALE partners Dr. Roof, Atlanta Roofing Specialists, and ARAC Roof It Forward are honest, trustworthy, and local.
+TrustDALE partners Dr. Roof, Atlanta Roofing Specialists, Total Roof Solutions and ARAC Roof It Forward are honest, trustworthy, and local.
 Give them a call and they will walk you through the process of getting your roof fixed, from the first call to your insurance company to the final invoice.